Compressible Navier-Stokes Flow in Schr\"odinger-Type Variables: Numerical validation

 Fig.~\ref{fig:khi_validation} gives a complementary visual check.
 The error history in panel (a) shows no sudden loss of agreement or positivity, and panels (b) and (c) show that the reconstructed and direct vorticity fields have the same phase, layer thickness, and extrema at the final time.
 This comparison is important because small global \(L^2\) errors alone could miss a coherent phase shift of the rolled shear layers.

 The amplitude variables remain positive throughout the run, as required by the logarithmic reconstruction \eqref{eq:validation_scalar_reconstruction}--\eqref{eq:validation_velocity_reconstruction}.
 At the final time \(\min\rho_{\rm rec}=0.829781\), \(\min\rho_{\rm dir}=0.829784\), \(\min\Theta=1.53\times10^{3}\), \(\min\Xi=0.4687\), and \(\min\Psi_\alpha=38.43\).
 Fig.~\ref{fig:khi_schrodinger_fluid} shows the same final KHI state in both the ordinary fluid variables and the logarithmic transformed variables.
+Here \(\tau\) is proportional to the compressive velocity potential, \(\phi=-2\mu_c\tau\), so its spatial structure reflects the irrotational part of the velocity field.
+By contrast, \(\ln\Psi_\alpha=\alpha s+(1-2\alpha)\tau\) combines the logarithmic density \(s=\ln\rho\) with the compressive potential.
+The difference between the \(\tau\) and \(\ln\Psi_\alpha\) panels therefore shows how density fluctuations modulate the compressive sector during the shear-layer roll-up.
 The comparison illustrates what the transformation does geometrically: \(\chi=\ln\Xi\) carries the two vorticity-bearing shear layers, while \(\tau=\ln\Theta\) and \(\ln\Psi_\alpha\) encode broader compressive and density-coupled structure.
 Thus the transformed variables are not merely auxiliary numerical fields; they separate the vortical, compressive, and density information that is mixed together in \((\rho,\bm{u})\).

 In Fig.~\ref{fig:khi_integral_diagnostics} we check the integrated quantities.
 The total momentum components are

 For periodic conservative compressible flow these are the natural momentum diagnostics, and the components in \eqref{eq:momentum_validation} remain close to their initial zero values in both evolutions: over the saved snapshots, the maximum absolute drift is \(3.3\times10^{-10}\) for the direct \(P_x\), \(4.4\times10^{-9}\) for the reconstructed \(P_x\), and below \(6.0\times10^{-15}\) and \(2.6\times10^{-15}\) for the direct and reconstructed \(P_y\), respectively.